AzizRedvanov/Montgomery/readme.md

-# Montgomery algorithms to speed up modular multiplication of large numbers in C++
+# Montgomery algorithms to speed up modular multiplication of large numbers in C++(NTL)

 "Montgomery.cpp" is a simple Montgomery algorithm